July 2nd, 2013 | Comments (0)

 Residents of Durham Region are being advised of changes to the frequency of leaf and yard waste collection during the summer.
 Leaf and yard waste will be picked up every other week on regular garbage collection days until September 27th.
 The change in schedule takes place in Pickering, Ajax, Clarington, Brock, Scugog and Uxbridge.
 The reason for the change is much lower volumes of material during the summer months.
 Residents are being encouraged to check their collection calendars, or click here to see specific collection days.

 June 18th, 2013 | Comments (0)

 The Regional Municipality of Durham, Finance Department wants to notify residents and business owners that the 2013 Regional Property Tax Update brochure will be in the mail shortly.
 The brochure outlines how Regional services are backed and breaks down the Regional portion of residential property tax bills.
 This week, the tax update will be delivered to approximately 220,000 homes and businesses in Durham Region.
 About 52 per cent of the tax bill is used to fund services and infrastructure provided by Durham Region which includes police, social services, roads and bridges, public transit, solid waste management, planning, economic development, health and emergency medical services and more.
-Residents that do not want a copy or would like to see the publication online can click here.
+Residents that want a copy or would like to see the publication online can click here.

 June 18th, 2013 | Comments (0)